aniket866/Rein/.github/pull_request_template.md

 - [ ] I have read the

 - [ ] Once I submit my PR, CodeRabbit AI will automatically review it and I will address CodeRabbit's comments.

+- [ ] Incase of UI change I've added a demo video.

 ⚠️ AI Notice - Important!
 We encourage contributors to use AI tools responsibly when creating Pull Requests.
 While AI can be a valuable aid, it is essential to ensure that your contributions meet the task requirements, build successfully, include relevant tests, and pass all linters.
 Submissions that do not meet these standards may be closed without warning to maintain the quality and integrity of the project.
 Please take the time to understand the changes you are proposing and their impact.